 - The school shall provide students access to hand washing or hand sanitizing before they eat meals or snacks.

-- The school shall make every effort to provide students with sufficient time to eat after sitting down (approximately 20 minutes) for school meals and will schedule meal periods at appropriate times during the school day.
+- The school shall make every effort to provide students with sufficient time to eat after sitting down for school meals and will schedule meal periods at appropriate times during the school day.

 - The school shall discourage tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities.

-- The elementary school, grades K-3, are encouraged to schedule recess time before the lunch when possible.
+- The elementary grades are encouraged to schedule recess time before the lunch when possible.

 School Food Service Program & Personnel